dmpop/bash-pubkit/README.md

 ### Options

-* -k --also-generate-kindle-mobi Generates an ebook in the MOBI format (requires Calibre).
+* -m --generate-mobi Generates an ebook in the MOBI format (requires Calibre).
+* -p --generate-pdf Generates an ebook in the PDF format (requires Calibre).
 * -o --output-folder Specifies an alternative location for the generated files.

 ### Template